Primitive reflexes: Galant reflex

-The Galant reflex, also known as Galant's infantile reflex, is present at birth and fades between the ages of four to six months.
+The Galant reflex, also known as Galant's infantile reflex, is present at birth and fades between the ages of four and six months.
 When the skin along the side of an infant's back is stroked, the infant will swing towards the side that was stroked.
 If the reflex persists past six months of age, it is a sign of pathology.
 The reflex is named after the Russian neurologist Johann Susman Galant.

 Swimming reflex

 The swimming reflex involves placing an infant face down in a pool of water.
 The infant will begin to paddle and kick in a swimming motion.
-The reflex disappears between 4–6 months.
+The reflex disappears between 4 and 6 months.
 Despite the infant displaying a normal response by paddling and kicking, placing them in water can be a very risky procedure.
 Infants can swallow a large amount of water while performing this task; therefore, caregivers should proceed with caution.
 It is advisable to postpone swimming lessons for infants until they are at least three months old because infants submerged in water can die from water intoxication.